denisoed/sklad_bot/README.md

-# Sklad bot
+# Sklad Telegram Bot

-Bot for managing Sklads and products.
+Telegram Bot for managing Sklads and products.